tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 “I—I’m sorry.
 It just slipped out, I swear—”

 “Mother!
 Gran!”
 She said them like curses.
-“Those words are forbidden in this house.”
+“Those words are forbidden in this house!”

-Her blade shifted, pointing at Carol like a judge's verdict.
+Her blade shifted, pointing at Carol like a verdict.
 “And this crone?
 She hasn’t earned the right to hear them.”

-Carol reached out, trying to defuse the escalating situation.
+Carol reached out, trying to defuse the situation.
 “You’re right—of course you are.
 The Boy’s just… excited about the Carving, I’m sure."
 She looked at me.
 "Isn't that right?"

 I nodded quickly, heart pounding.

 "See?
-That's all it.
+That's all it was.
 It's jumbled his head a bit."

 The blade kissed tighter.
-My blood pattered the floor like rain. *“Then he should unjumble them.”*
+My blood pattered the floor like rain. *“Then he should unjumble it.”*

 “Tell him a story!”
 Carol shrieked, voice pitched with desperation.
 "The Boy loves your stories!"

 The Ma’am paused.
-Her scowl cracked—reshaping itself into a sneer.
+Her scowl cracked, reshaping itself into a sneer.
 “Is that so?
 You should’ve said so sooner, Boy.
 I’m always happy to share my genius with those who need it.
 What story would you like to hear?"

 “Tell him about the Red Queen,” Carol offered.
-“And how she’s going to save us.”
+“And how she’s going to save us.
+He'll enjoy that one.”

 “Yes,” the Ma’am breathed.
 “My magnum opus."

 I gulped, shifting uneasily beneath the blade.
-"What's her story about?"
+"What's the story about?"

 "Revenge," the Ma'am said simply.
-"Once the Queen arrives, the Hungry Things will submit to my narrative completely.
+"Once the Red Queen arrives, the Hungry Things will submit to my narrative completely.
 We’ll leash them.
-Weaponize them.
+Turn their fangs into weapons.
 And then—then we’ll topple the monster that took everything from me.”

-“You mean the Boogeyman?”
+“The Boogeyman...”
 I whispered.

 It was the story Carol told me most nights.
 Our family's legacy.
 The Boogeyman wasn’t just another monster, he was the worst creature to ever exist.
 The thing that haunted people’s dreams and turned them into shadows.

-“That’s right,” Carol whispered, her smile trembling like a candle flame.
+“That’s right,” Carol told me, her smile trembling like a candle flame.
 "The Boogeyman is—"

-“It is not right!” the Ma’am snapped.
+“Wrong!” the Ma’am snapped.

 Carol recoiled.

 “The Boogeyman is a footnote, you daft crone.
 A distraction.
 The real enemy is the Disorder.”
-The Ma’am’s voice grew venomous.
+The Ma’am’s voice tilted venomous.
 “They took everything from me.
 My soldiers.
 My dreams.
 My legacy.
-But with the Red Queen leading the charge, I’ll take it all back—and write a lullaby with their screams.”
+But with the Red Queen leading the charge, I’ll take it all back—and then I'll write a lullaby with their screams.”

 My throat burned, voice trembling.
 “And...
 And then we’ll stop the Boogeyman?”

 The knife returned.
 So did the pain.
 "Certainly.
-We'll stop the Boogeyman, along with anything else foolish enough to interfere with my narrative.
-This is my story, Boy.
-And evil has no place in it—not while I hold the pen."
+We'll stop the Boogeyman and anything else foolish enough to interfere.
+Make no mistake, Boy.
+This is my story, and evil has no place in it—not while I hold the pen."

 She pressed the blade harder.
 “Now sit still.
-You’re getting blood all over my hands.”
+You’re getting *blood* all over my hands.”

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_